radianttap/Ambar/README.md

 func importerContext() -> NSManagedObjectContext
 ```

 This method returns MOC attached to mentioned `writerCoordinator` and its merge policy *favors state of objects in the memory*.
-This makes it perfect for background imports, since whatever is created / changed it would trample objects on the disk.
+This makes it perfect for background imports, since whatever is created / changed would trample objects on the disk.

 Call this method from background queues and use it to process items and save them directly to disk, without ever touching main thread.
 Since such processing is fairly short, it's very easy to import just about anything and still keep your UI thread fluent.